mail-in-a-box/mailinabox/README.md

 This is a work-in-progress to create a one-click deployment of a personal mail server.

-After spinning up a fresh Ubuntu machine, just run `sudo scripts/start.sh` and you get:
+After spinning up a fresh machine, just run `sudo scripts/start.sh` and you get:

 * An SMTP server (postfix) for sending/receiving mail, with STARTTLS required for authentication, and greylisting to cut down on spam.
 * An IMAP server (dovecot) for checking your mail, with SSL required.
-* A webmail client (roundcube) so you can check your email from a web browser.
 * Mailboxes and aliases are configured by a command-line tool.
 * Spam filtering (spamassassin) with spam automatically going to your Spam folder, and moving mail in and out of the Spam folder triggers retraining on the message.
 * DKIM signing on outgoing messages.
 * DNS pre-configured for SPF and DKIM (just set your domain name nameservers to be the machine itself).

-Other things I'd like to add in the future are personal cloud services (file storage, calendar, etc.), an OpenID provider, a place for putting a simple homepage, support for Ubuntu cloud-init, etc.

 The goals of this project are: